-While the exact cost of your project will depend on the type and size of the addition you choose, the average cost is about $58,000 in Delaware, including materials, labor, equipment, site preparation, and cleanup fees.
-However, the cost of a home addition can range between $12,000 and $100,000 depending on the scope of the project.
+While the exact cost of your project will depend on the type and size of the addition you choose, the average cost is about $150,000 in Delaware, including materials, labor, equipment, site preparation, and cleanup fees.
+However, the cost of a home addition can range between $150,000 and well over $300,000 depending on the scope of the project.
 Some of the factors that affect house addition costs include:

 - Whether your contractor needs to do excavation work, add footings, and the extent to which your contractor must expand your home's foundation

 - Incorporating unique features, such as a fireplace, skylight, or Jacuzzi bathtub

 - The quality and grade of the flooring, fixtures, and finishes you select